PX4/PX4-user_guide/en/config_rover/differential.md

 # Configuration/Tuning (Differential Rover)

-The following is intended as a step-by-step guide to set up your rover, each successive step will enable a [drive mode](../flight_modes_rover/differential.md) with more autopilot support and features.
+This topic provides a step-by-step guide for setting up your [Differential rover](../frames_rover/differential.md).
+Successive steps enable [drive modes](../flight_modes_rover/differential.md) with more autopilot support and features.

 ::: warning
+Each step is dependent on the previous steps having been completed.
-For a mode to work properly **all** previous/lower modes must already have been configured!
+Modes will only work properly if the preceding modes have been configured.
 :::

-For an explanation of the different modes see [Flight Modes (Differential Rover)](../flight_modes_rover/differential.md).

-## Manual Mode
+## Basic Setup

 To start using the differential rover:

-1. Enable the module by flashing the [PX4 rover build](../frames_rover/index.md#flashing-the-rover-build) onto your flight controller.
+1. Enable Rover support by flashing the [PX4 rover build](../frames_rover/index.md#flashing-the-rover-build) onto your flight controller.
+   Note that this is a special build that contains rover-specific modules.

 2. In the [Airframe](../config/airframe.md) configuration select _Generic Rover Differential_ frame: